The Education of H*Y*M*A*N K*A*P*L*A*N: Productions

 Mandlebaum wrote it was "a nice show, with a humorous book, some good choreography by Jaime Rogers, fine performances by Bosley and the other principals, and a mediocre score with at least a few good numbers, particularly Rose's defiant Act Two showstopper, "When Will I Learn?"
 But the reviews were not strong enough..."

 Revivals

 The musical was revived Off-Broadway at the American Jewish Theatre, opening in April 1989.
 The director was Lonny Price and Jack Hallett played Hyman.

 Plot

 The time is 1919 to 1920, and the place is the Lower East Side of New York City.
-At a night class in English, Hyman Kaplan is an immigrant from Kyiv, and tries to learn but has great difficulty.
+At a night class in English, Hyman Kaplan is an immigrant from Kiev, and tries to learn but has great difficulty.
 The teacher, Mr. Parkhill, finally concludes that Hyman cannot learn proper English.